Sai-Chandra-Sriramula/Sriramula-B00116842-2025/README.md

 RNN (Decoder): An LSTM or GRU to generate captions.

-iam working to build this model which aligns to requirements of my project.
+In This Week i am working to build this model which aligns to requirements of my project.